mciethan/mciethan.github.io/README.md

 # Measuring Success for Public Transit :trolleybus:
 Not only does public transit deliver direct benefits to riders through affordable connections to jobs and services, but it also has indirect benefits to non-riders through congestion relief and reduced emissions.
 Like any infrastructure, though, public transit costs money to build and operate.

-How can we ensure that resources are prioritized for the transit investments that will do the most good?
+How can we ensure that the money we spend on public transit is prioritized for the investments that will do the most good?
 An important step is to carefully consider which metrics we use to evaluate public transit performance, since different metrics can favor different investments.

-Two of the most important kinds of metric that are used to evaluate the overall performance of public transit systems are:
+Two of the most important kinds of metric that are used to evaluate overall public transit performance and project future benefits are:
 -  **ridership** (how many trips people take)
 -  **access** (how many places people can reach)